Building a Dedicated .22 Small Game Rifle – Part 1, by Steve A.

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
-We also cover hedges, derivatives, and obscura.
-Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
-Today, we look at some more grain crop yield and price forecasts.
+In this column, JWR also covers hedges, derivatives, and various obscura.
+Most of these items are from JWR’s “tangibles heavy” contrarian perspective.
+Today, we look at a power fixed-rate billing scheme.
 (See the Commodities section.)

 Precious Metals: